KrFedak/AdventureWorks/README.md

 *   **Product Assortment Expansion:** Broadening the product catalog (introducing lower-priced items like accessories and clothing alongside high-ticket bikes) successfully tripled the customer base within a single month.
 While this shift toward lower-priced goods naturally drove down the *Revenue per Member*, the massive surge in transaction volume resulted in a substantial increase in overall profit.

-*   **Canada (High Volume):** Customers buy often but spend less per order, mainly focusing on accessories.

-*   **Strategy:** Focus on converting these loyal buyers into first-time bike owners.
+*   **Canada (High Volume, Low AOV):** While transaction frequency is high, customers mostly purchase lower-priced accessories.
+The strategic focus should be on cross-selling to convert this high-volume pool into first-time bike buyers.

-*   **USA (Market Leader):** This is the largest market, but it has low revenue per customer and high churn (customers leaving).

-*   **Strategy:** Use an Upselling Strategy for premium bikes to improve the regional ROI.
+*   **USA (Market Leader & Retention Risk):** Despite being the largest market by volume, the USA suffers from lower revenue per customer and elevated churn.
+Implementing an upselling campaign for premium bikes is recommended to boost regional ROI.

-*   **Australia (Efficiency Model):** Australia is the most efficient market, producing high revenue with only half the customer base of the USA.
-This high-loyalty model should be the benchmark for other regions.
+*   **Australia (High-Efficiency Model):** Australia represents the most efficient market, generating substantial revenue with only half the customer base of the USA.
+This high-loyalty, high-spend framework serves as the ideal operational benchmark for other regions.

 ## Technical Skills Demonstrated